sketchplugins/plugin-directory/README.md

 - [Abstract Branches](https://abstract.com/branches), by Abstract: Abstract Branches lets you manage, version, and document your designs in one place
 - [Logo Fetcher](https://github.com/soulchild/sketch-logo-fetcher), by Tobi Kremer: Place logos from either the Logos API (SVG format) or Clearbit API (PNG format)
 - [Google Sheets Content Sync](https://github.com/dwilliames/google-sheets-content-sync-sketch-plugin), by David Williames: Edit and collaborate on your content in Google Sheets, then sync in back to your sketch files.
-- [Datazier Lens](https://github.com/enriquezgomez/datazier-lens), by Victor Enriquez: Inspect and sort your local font book
-- [Overflow](https://overflow.io), by proto.io: Overflow is the world’s first user flow diagramming tool tailored for designers.
-It empowers designers to design, present and share beautiful user flow diagrams that tell a story.
 - [Click Thru Prototype](https://github.com/markhorgan/click-thru-prototype), by Mark Horgan: Generates a HTML click-through prototype of your responsive website design.
-- [Angle](https://angle.sh), by MengTo: Apply perspective transforms on screen mockups.
-Auto-detect screens by resolution and works on shapes and symbols.
-Super fast.
 - [ghost](https://github.com/tmdvs/ghost-sketch-plugin), by Tim Davies: Randomly change the opacity of selected layers
 - [omnislibdirextract](https://github.com/taohsu/omnislibdirextract), by taohsu:
 - [Bootstrap Helpers](https://github.com/konki-vienna/sketch-bootstrap-helpers), by Konstantin Demblin: A plugin to help working with bootstrap grids and grids in general.
 It allows to create (Bootstrap) grids and align and de-/increase width of layers accordingly.